Deltron 3030

-Deltron 3030 is an American hip hop trio composed of producer Dan the Automator (as the Cantankerous Captain Aptos), rapper Del the Funky Homosapien (as Deltron Zero/Deltron Osiris), and DJ Kid Koala (as Skiznod the Boy Wonder).
+Deltron 3030 is an American/Canadian hip-hop trio composed of producer Dan the Automator (as the Cantankerous Captain Aptos), rapper Del the Funky Homosapien (as Deltron Zero/Deltron Osiris), and DJ Kid Koala (as Skiznod the Boy Wonder).
 They also collaborate with a variety of other musicians under many futuristic pseudonyms.

 History

 Deltron 3030

 The group's debut album Deltron 3030, released on May 23, 2000, is a concept album set in the year 3030 that tells of the dualistic conflict of fatalism that takes place between the moral concepts of "righteousness" and "malevolence."

 The album is about warrior named Deltron-Zero and a time-traveling cyborg wizard named the Automator who face off against megalithic corporations that rule over a thermodynamic universe.

 The lyrics were written in less than two weeks and are characterized by extravagant allusions to futuristic outer-space themes in the tradition of Afrofuturist works by Sun Ra and George Clinton.
 Many samples originated with the contemporary French classical composer William Sheller.